mengsig/PreyNPredators/README.md

 Otherwise, you have to do a manual installation of Zig (see https://github.com/ziglang/zig).

 In order to run and build the script, please ensure you have zig installed, and run the following command in your zig environment / directory.
+Please note that this repository contains multiple main functions in the src/ folder.
+To select which to build and run, provide the path to the desired main file as an input argument.

-$ zig build run -Doptimize=ReleaseFast
+$ zig build run -Doptimize=ReleaseFast -- src/main.zig

 ![Model](https://github.com/mengsig/PreyNPredators/blob/main/picture.png?raw=true)